imedkrisna/krisna/content/id/courses/trade/_index.md

 -   Basri, M. C., & Patunru, A. A. (2012).
 How to keep trade policy open: the case of Indonesia.
 Bulletin of Indonesian Economic Studies, 48(2), 191-208. https://doi.org/10.1080/00074918.2012.694154

 -   Gupta, K., Pane, D., & Pasaribu, D. (2022).
 The Advent of A New Trade Governance After The Omnibus Law: Neraca Komoditas (CIPS Policy Paper, Issue. https://www.cips-indonesia.org/neraca-komoditas-policy-paper

+- Gupta, K., Gretton, P., & Patunru, A. (2022).
+Projecting the long run impact of an economic reform: the case of the Indonesian Omnibus Law and concurrent changes in trade policy (Presented during the 25th Annual Conference on Global Economic Analysis (Virtual Conference)).
+Purdue University, West Lafayette, IN: Global Trade Analysis Project (GTAP).
+Retrieved from https://www.gtap.agecon.purdue.edu/resources/res_display.asp?RecordID=6583

+-   Grabowski, R., & Self, S. (2020).
+Industrialization and deindustrialization in Indonesia.
+Asia & the Pacific Policy Studies, 7(1), 95-111.

 -   Pane, D. D., & Patunru, A. A. (2022).
 The role of imported inputs in firms' productivity and exports: evidence from Indonesia.
 Review of World Economics. https://doi.org/10.1007/s10290-022-00476-z